microsoft/ComplianceCxE/docs/playbooks/teamsdlp.md

 <span style="color:green">Receiver Screen:</span>

 The receiver gets a blank blocked message, as shown below.
-Please note that there will be a delay of a few seconds in blocking the message and which is normal behaviour (passive DLP).
+Please note that there will be a delay of a few seconds in blocking the message and which is normal behavior (passive DLP).

 <figure>
     <img src="../../playbooks/img/teamsdlp/teams27.png" align="left"/>
-    <figcaption>Figure 28: Blank blocked message/figcaption>
+    <figcaption>Figure 28: Blank blocked message</figcaption>
 </figure>

 ### <span style="color:blue">Scenario 2: Sharing a file from SharePoint /OneDrive to Federation user.</span>